 Index Preparation instructions

-1. Common-carbon Steel Index is compiled from a weighted basket of steel prices.
-Compilation of Indices takes into consideration both product-wise and region-wise steel consumption compositions in China.
+1. Carbon Steel Index is compiled from a basket of finished steel prices with various weightages.
+The compilation of the index has taken into consideration both the product’s characteristics and the regional consumption models in China.

-4. July 2000 is designated as the benchmark point with fixed index value of 100.
-Weekly indices started as of July 2000, while monthly indices can be traced back to January 1997.
+5. July 2000 is defined as the benchmark for the index value at 100.
+The weekly indices are with historical data running back to July 2000, while monthly indices are as far back as January 1997.